fredrikaverpil/dotfiles/nvim-fredrik/README.md

 > systems.
 I also assume certain commandline tools to be available, like `fd`,
 > `ripgrep` etc.

+I'm not maintaining my Neovim config for anyone besides myself.
+But I'm making it publicly available for others to draw inspiration from! 😊

 ## Design choices

 I wanted to take a modular approach to my Neovim setup.
 This was made possible